mikaelvesavuori/figmagic/README.md

 **Default**: `16`.

-_Note that from the CLI you must specify the REM size like `16p` (or anything at the end, as long as it includes letter at the end).
+_Note that from the CLI you must specify the REM size like `16p` (or anything at the end, as long as it includes a letter at the end).
 This only applies to CLI configuration, and does not apply to other types of config, such as through `figmagic.json` or `.figmagicrc`_.

 ---